-- Plantings should benefit at-risk pollinator species, notably the rusty patched bumble bee and monarch butterfly (Minnesota's state bee and butterfly): See preferred plant lists for the rusty patched bumble bee and the monarch in the resources on the Blue Thumb website Coaching Information Page. - Note: these same resources are available to grantees on the resources page of our website. - Bloom Seasons: It's important to plant a mix of at least three blooming species in early, mid, and late season to ensure the continuous availability of food.
+Plantings should benefit at-risk pollinator species, notably the rusty patched bumble bee and monarch butterfly (Minnesota's state bee and butterfly): See preferred plant lists for the rusty patched bumble bee and the monarch in the resources on the Blue Thumb website.

+- Bloom Seasons: It's important to plant a mix of at least three blooming species in early, mid, and late season to ensure the continuous availability of food.
 Some pollinators, including the rusty patched bumble bee, are active April through October.
 Other pollinators require specific host plants (like milkweed for monarch caterpillars) and also a wide variety of other plants to provide nectar or pollen. - Encourage use of templates and plant lists: Templates for different types of gardens (sunny, shade, raingardens, boulevard) are available on the Blue Thumb website.
 These templates include layouts and plant lists and can help take the guesswork out of plant selection.
 They have also been created to have full season blooms. - Another option for some gardeners may be a plant kit put together by one of our native nursery partners.
-Our native nursery list indicates which nurseries have these kits available, though this is not an exhaustive list. - Aesthetic Considerations: Using features such as edging, walls, fencing, hardscapes, etc., as well as grouping plants in masses and by height help give gardens a sense of order.
+Our native nursery list indicates which nurseries have these kits available, though it is not an exhaustive list. - Aesthetic Considerations: Using features such as edging, walls, fencing, hardscapes, etc., as well as grouping plants in masses and by height help give gardens a sense of order.
 The program's Planting for Pollinators habitat guide has many tips regarding design, as well as sample images. - Ongoing care: Grantees signed an agreement to care for their projects for at least three years.
 We generally recommend that they do maintenance around Memorial Day, the 4th of July, and Labor Day at a minimum, especially in the establishment years, and to use manual methods of pulling, digging, and cutting back weeds.
 Planting in groups can be a really useful design tool that will also make it easier to distinguish intentional plants in the garden from weeds.